-Anna is a novelist, essayist, poet, editor, reviewer and also a secondary English teacher, tutor, mentor to young people, mental health campaigner and mother of three sons.
-She runs the Fabian Bursary, offering one to one teaching for disadvantaged young people interested in the arts.
-Anna has written a third novel; her fourth book is non-fiction and she is already working on her fifth book, a novel, and a collection of short stories.
-Anna is also writing features and reviews for various publications alongside compiling a new anthology for Patrician Press.
+Anna is a novelist, essayist, poet, editor, proofreader, reviewer and also a secondary English teacher, tutor, mentor to young people, mental health campaigner and mother of three sons.
+Anna’s third novel, Saving Lucia, will be published by Bluemoose in 2020 and she is currently editing her fourth novel.
+Anna is also writing poems, short stories, flash fiction, features and reviews for various publications, alongside compiling a new anthology for Patrician Press.

 See Anna’s blog at: www.annavaughtwrites.com